 Eric: Sometimes things happen for a reason.
 It added all this freshness to the band, and there’s more space on stage.
 Lenny is a very good rhythm guitar player and it just causes a lot less confusion.

 So you like him as a guitar player?

-While you are now in tour, with this new line up, do you have any plans to release any live material or DVD from this tour?
+While you are now on tour with this new lineup, do you have any plans to release any live material or DVDs from this tour?

 How much do you have footage left from the early days, I mean that is there any change that you would release some vintage material someday as well?

 Lenny: No, we don’t have much footage.
 Universal owns our old stuff, and they don’t want to give it up.
 It’s a legal issue that we have been dealing with for a while.
 We can’t sell our stuff but people can get away with selling it on eBay.

 You mentioned earlier that you are working on the new studio album.
 When do you think it will be out?

 Lenny: Late spring, probably?
 First, I want to finish the record, then I’m going to talk to the labels, but I have no idea.
 Maybe in six months but you never know?